BCCDC-PHL/symlink-seqs/README.md

 ...where `ID` is the sample ID, `R1` is the path to the R1 fastq file, and `R2` is the path to the R2 fastq file.

 If a run ID is supplied, then only samples from that run will be symlinked.
-If no sample IDs file sis supplied, then all samples on that run will be symlinked.
+If no sample IDs file is supplied, then all samples on that run will be symlinked.

 ## Configuration